viadee/vPW/docs/GettingStarted/GettingStarted_Helm.md

 * Alternatively, you can "port-forward" the service port of the frontend to your localhost.

 ### 4. Deploy Script
 We provide a [script](https://github.com/viadee/vPW/tree/main/deployment/deploy_script) to deploy all components together in a kubernetes cluster.
 Please note, that this deployment is not suitable for production environments as it serves only for testing and developing.
+When running the script, the namespace that will be created in the cluster must be specified via the command line.
+You also need to be on the same folder level as the "kafka-ephemeral-single.yaml" and "postgresql-secret.yaml" files.

+`sh .\k8_deploy_vpw_withComponents_script.sh "my-namespace"`